apple/swift-protobuf/README.md

 protoc --swift_out=.
 DataModel.proto
 ```

-The generated code will expose a Swift property for
+The generated code exposes a Swift property for
 each of the proto fields as well as a selection
 of serialization and deserialization capabilities:
 ```swift